Azure/azure-powershell/src/App/docs/Az.App.md

 Get the properties of a Container App.

 ### [Get-AzContainerAppAuthConfig](Get-AzContainerAppAuthConfig.md)
-Get the Container App AuthConfigs in a given resource group.
+Get a AuthConfig of a Container App.

 ### [Get-AzContainerAppCustomHostName](Get-AzContainerAppCustomHostName.md)
 Analyzes a custom hostname for a Container App